Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

 ### Change the order of attribute groups

-The order of attribute groups in the *ATTRIBUTE GROUPS* tab equals to the order of attributes groups in the product view.
+The order of attribute groups in the *ATTRIBUTE GROUPS* tab corresponds to the order of attributes groups in the product view in the *PIM* module.
 You can change the order to display an attribute group in a different place when creating or editing a product.

 The procedure to change the order of attribute groups and sub-groups is identical.